The funeral is the coming together of people to support the family, the public outpouring of grief and a chance to celebrate the life of the deceased.

 - no particular officiating person – you may wish to have a family discussion around the casket

-We can assist you in making that choice and recommend a celebrant from our pool of celebrants.
+We can assist you in making that choice and recommend a celebrant from our list of experienced of celebrants.

-Service sheets are a good way of providing a personalised permanent record of the funeral.
+Service sheets are a beautiful way of providing a personalised permanent record of the funeral.

 They can include the words of hymns/songs and who officially participated.